When asked how old you are, you likely answer based on the number of years that have passed since you were born. That would be your chronological age.

 For example, if you’re a 28-year-old male who doesn’t exercise, only eats high-fat foods, and has smoked five packs of cigarettes per day for the last 10 years, it’s likely you would have a biological age of greater than 28 years.

 You can take numerous steps to try to improve your biological age.
-Starting at any age, including 70+, can help.
-Here are some of the ways you can healthily age:
+Starting at any age,

 Exercise or engage in physical activity

 For younger adults, exercise improves the amount of blood the heart can pump with each beat (stroke volume) and lowers resting heart rate.

 Exercise helps older adults have better heart and lung function, which can increase endurance and reduce fatigue.